 One phthalate chemical called Di-2- ethyl hexyl phthalate (“DEHP”) is considered a probable human carcinogen and it is known to cause significant adverse-health effects including developmental abnormalities and reproductive dysfunction and infertility.

 The use of hair straightening products is common not only in the United States, but also around the world.
 Increased risk of cancer has been found among women from all racial and ethnic backgrounds who have used chemical hair straightening products.
 However, 60% of the study participants self-identified as Black women.
 Statistically, hair straightening products are used more frequently and at earlier ages in the Black and Hispanic communities.
 Therefore, women of color may be disproportionately affected.

 As of this writing lawsuits have already been filed against L’Oreal and other hair straightener manufacturers.
-Sample products include Dark and Lovely, Just for me, and Cantu Shea Butter Relaxer.
-Although the cases are new, attorneys are expecting there will be many claims across the country as injured women realize their illnesses may be related to use of these products.
-In Mid-November, Lawyers representing a group of Plaintiffs filed a motion seeking consolidation of the claims and multi-district litigation (MDL) status.
+Sample products include Dark and Lovely and Just for me.
+Although the cases are new, Attorneys are expecting there will be many claims across the country as injured women realize their illnesses may be related to use of these products.
+In Mid-November, Lawyers representing a group of Plaintiffs filed a motion seeking consolidation of the claims and multi-district litigation (MDL) status.*